An owner is flying with pets and puts their white in a crate to get them used to it beforehand

 Don’t feed them a full meal within eight hours leading up to the flight.
 This will reduce the likelihood of a number two, sore tummy, and possible vomiting.
 Water is fine because staying hydrated is important.

-• Find out where the pet drop-off and pick-up points are in advance
+• Find out in advance where the pet drop-off and pick-up points are

 • Make sure your cat or dog has ample opportunities to go to the toilet before travelling